To schedule a confidential appointment, click here.

 First Appointment and Subsequent Sessions

 In the first appointment, the student identifies concerns and issues.
 Together, the counselor and student will set therapeutic goals for subsequent sessions.
 The number of subsequent sessions will vary depending on issues, goals, and student availability.
-Sessions can be face-to-face in Office 606, or they can be held by telephone or webcam.
+Sessions can be face-to-face in Office W158, or they can be held by telephone in certain cases.
 Each student can receive up to 12 sessions per academic year and up to 24 total sessions.